langjam/jam0002/guitarvydas/README.md

 # Theme
 Patterns
 # Goals of This Project
 Draw diagrams of some common concurrency patterns.

 Transpile the diagrams to running C code.

+Write a multitasking kernel in C, for event-driven components.

 # How to Run This Project
 On Mac/Linux: